wuulfy/Sparkuprise/README.md

 # Spark Website
 Commissioned web design piece for Spark/Sparkuprise, a social media management and post production service.

-# Currently in: BETA
+# Currently FINISHED
-Almost done, some content needs updated and the mobile version is incomplete.
+Few tweaks need to be made along with needed content updates